-Though it might be tempting to mash up some fresh raspberries from the supermarket, you may end up with a red face.
-It is best to use an extract that is from raspberries.
+Though it might be tempting to mash up some fresh raspberries from the supermarket, you may have a red face.
+Therefore, it is best to use an extract that is from raspberries.

 Naturally high source of Salicylic Acid